-Marcus: I was teaching at Southern Technical College.
+Marcus: I taught at Southern Technical College.
 I don’t teach there anymore.
 Right now, I teach for Southern New Hampshire University, which is more of an online program.
 Initially, I started teaching because a lot of people would go to school, they’d read a book on CISCO or whatever, and then they wouldn’t know how to apply it when they got a job.

 I went to the CISCO networking academy at St. Pete College.
-I learned about wiring closets and all this other stuff and I was like, “Alright, I’m prepared.”
+I learned about wiring closets and all this other stuff and I said, “Alright, I’m prepared.”
 When I got my first network engineering job, I went to the wiring closet, and it looked nothing like the ones they showed me in school [laughter].
 There were brooms and spiderwebs and I’m like, wait a minute, this isn’t BICSI standard!
 There’s supposed to be cooling in here!

 Matt: Cable management like spaghetti.

 Marcus: Exactly.
 Yes.
 That’s when I realized okay, there’s some translation here.
 The other thing I realized that school didn’t give as much as I needed was the business side of it.
 We all focus strictly on the technical.
 Luckily, I combined what I learned at USF (a very business management-focused program) and St. Pete College (strictly a technical program).
 I merged those two skills.